I’m Julia Francis.

 I told her: “Don’t you tell me what to do!”

-I knew I wanted to be in front of people.
-Alone in my room I fantasized dramatic scenes on my deathbed in which everyone gathered around, finally appreciated me, and listened with rapt, tear-strew attention as I breathlessly crooned Quiet Riot songs.
+I knew I was supposed to have an audience.
+Alone in my room I fantasized dramatic scenes on my deathbed in which everyone gathered around, finally appreciated me, and listened with tear-strew devotion as I breathlessly sang the most beautiful songs anyone had ever heard.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.